stuartsierra/component/README.md

 software components with runtime state which must be manually initialized and destroyed.

 This is primarily a design pattern with a few helper functions.
+It can be seen as a style of dependency injection using immutable data structures.